Skip to content

 @Test(expected = ElectionsException.class)

-// Create an array of 24 candidate lists, each with 1 vote
+// we create a table of 24 candidate lists, each with 1 vote

 // all 25 lists will have the same number of votes (4%)